Pakistani folklore

-Pakistani folklore encompasses the mythology, poetry, songs, dances and puppetry from Pakistan's various ethnic groups.
+Pakistani folklore encompasses the mythology, poetry, songs, dances, puppetry and swimming from Pakistan's various ethnic groups.

 Origins

 Both Indo-Aryan mythology and Iranic mythology, which evolved from the earlier Indo-Iranic mythology, have played an instrumental role in the development of a wide variety of Pakistani folklore.
 Despite the historical influence of linguistic and religious differences, the country’s rich folklore tends, in all regions, to deal with the broad themes of love, war, historical events and the supernatural.
 However, broadly speaking, the folklore of the southern regions tends to draw mainly upon historical events, such as a peasant uprisings and tragic love stories, while the folklore of the northern regions tends to lay greater emphasis on the supernatural, featuring magical/mythological beings such as Deos (giants) and Pichal Peri (fairies).

 Types

 Sindhi folklore

 Sindhi folklore (لوڪ ادب) is composed of folk traditions which have developed in Sindh over many centuries.
 Sindh thus possesses a wealth of folklore, including such well-known components as the traditional Watayo Faqir tales, the legend of Moriro, the epic tale of Dodo Chanesar and material relating to the hero Marui, imbuing it with its own distinctive local colour or flavour in relation to the folklore of its neighbouring states.
 The love story of Sassui, who pines for her lover Punhu, is known and sung in every Sindhi settlement.
 Yet further examples of the folklore of Sindh include the stories of Umar Marui and Suhuni Mehar.
 Sindhi folk singers of both sexes have played a vital role in the preservation and transmission of Sindhi folklore.
 They sang the folktales of Sindh in songs with passion in every village of Sindh.
 Sindhi folklore has been compiled in a series of forty volumes under Sindhi Adabi Board's project of folklore and literature.
 This valuable project was accomplished by noted Sindhi scholar Nabi Bux Khan Baloch.
 The material for the project has been collected both from the oral traditions village folks and the written record.
 This folklore series deals with many different genres within Sindhi folklore and literature, including (among others) fables, fairy-tales, pseudo-historical romances, folk-poetry, folk songs, proverbs and riddles.